Household Air Pollution Investigation Network (HAPIN)

 The Household Air Pollution Investigation Network (HAPIN) is a large NIH initiative designed to tackle the challenge of reducing the burden of disease from household air pollution (HAP).
 The World Health Organization (WHO) estimates that almost 3 billion people worldwide – mostly in low and middle income countries (LMIC) – depend on solid fuels (wood, dung, agricultural residue) for cooking and heating their homes.
 Burning solid fuels on open fires or traditional stoves produces high levels of dangerous HAP.
 Strong evidence suggests that HAP leads to numerous negative health outcomes, such as acute lower respiratory infections in children, and ischaemic heart disease, stroke, chronic obstructive pulmonary disease and lung cancer in adults.
 The WHO estimates that HAP is responsible for over 7.0% of the global mortality.

-HAPIN is approaching the problem of reducing the burden of disease from HAP by addressing two separate but complementary questions: 1) how “clean” must a stove be before meaningful improvements in health outcomes are observed? and 2) how do organizations and governments promote sustained adoption of clean cooking technology?
+HAPIN will approach the problem of reducing the burden of disease from HAP by addressing two separate but complementary questions: 1) how “clean” must a stove be before meaningful reductions in health outcomes are observed? and 2) how do organizations and governments promote sustained adoption of clean cooking technology?
 HAPIN is addressing question 1 through a biomarker development and validation initiative as part of the trans-NIH Household Air Pollution (HAP) Health Outcomes Trial and question 2 through the Implementation Science Network (ISN).

 Household Air Pollution (HAP) Health Outcomes Trial

-The National Heart, Lung, and Blood Institute (NHLBI)-led HAP trial is a public/private partnership between 6 NIH Institutes and Centers (ICs), the Bill & Melinda Gates Foundation, the Global Alliance for Clean Cookstoves (GACC), and the Global Alliance for Chronic Diseases (GACD).
+The NHLBI-lead HAP trial is a public/private partnership between 6 NIH ICs, the Bill & Melinda Gates Foundation, the Global Alliance for Clean Cookstoves (GACC), and the Global Alliance for Chronic Diseases (GACD).
 The HAP trial aims to accomplish its goal of assessing the maximum health benefits that may result from reduced HAP through clean cooking intervention through two interrelated initiatives.
-Initiative 1: to provide liquefied petroleum gas (LPG) stoves and fuels to approximately 3,200 homes in four countries (Rwanda, India, Peru, and Guatemala) to assess the maximum health benefits that may result from reduced HAP through a clean cooking intervention.
+Initiative 1: investigators will conduct a clinical trial across three or more LMIC settings to test improved stove and fuel interventions on health outcomes in exposed populations.
 Initiative 2: establish a biomarker center for the development and validation of clinical, physiological, chemical, biochemical and/or microbiological markers of exposure and pathophysiological responses.
-The biomarkers initiative is funded by the NIH Common Fund.
-The Household Air Pollution Outcomes Trial is expected to start in 2018.
+The biomarkers initiative is being funded by the NIH Common Fund.

 Implementation Science Network